bluesky-social/statusphere-example-app/TUTORIAL.md

 ## Step 5.
 Creating a custom "status" schema

-The collections are typed, meaning that they have a defined schema.
+Repo collections are typed, meaning that they have a defined schema.
 The `app.bsky.actor.profile` type definition [can be found here](https://github.com/bluesky-social/atproto/blob/main/lexicons/app/bsky/actor/profile.json).

 Anybody can create a new schema using the [Lexicon](#todo) language, which is very similar to [JSON-Schema](#todo).
 The schemas use [reverse-DNS IDs](#todo) which indicate ownership, but for this demo app we're going to use `com.example` which is safe for non-production software.